The local converse theorem for $Mp_{2n}$ : the generic case

 The bijection $\Theta_{\psi}$ preserves various properties.
 Here are some of them that will be useful later.

-\begin{thm}[{\cite[Theorem C.4]{GI1}}] Let $\pi \in \Irr_{\temp}(\H_n)$ and $\wt{\pi} \in \Irr_{\temp}(\wt{\J_n})$.
-Then $\Theta_{\psi,W,V}(\pi) \in \Irr_{\temp}(\wt{\J_n})$.
-Similarly, if $\Theta_{\psi,V,W}(\wt{\pi})$ is non-zero, then $\Theta_{\psi,V,W}(\wt{\pi}) \in \Irr_{\temp}(\H_n)$. \end{thm} \begin{thm}[{\cite[Theorem 2.2]{JS03}}] Let $\pi \in \Irr_{\supc}(\H_n)$ and $\wt{\pi} \in \Irr_{\supc}(\wt{\J_n})$.
+\begin{thm}[{\cite[Theorem C.4]{GI1}}] Let $\pi \in \Irr_{\temp}(\H_n^{\pm})$ and $\wt{\pi} \in \Irr_{\temp}(\wt{\J_n})$.
+Then $\Theta_{\psi,W,V^{\pm}}(\pi) \in \Irr_{\temp}(\wt{\J_n})$.
+Similarly, if $\Theta_{\psi,V^{\pm},W}(\wt{\pi})$ is non-zero, then $\Theta_{\psi,V^{\pm},W}(\wt{\pi}) \in \Irr_{\temp}(\H_n^{\pm})$. \end{thm} \begin{thm}[{\cite[Theorem 2.2]{JS03}}] Let $\pi \in \Irr_{\supc}(\H_n^{+})$ and $\wt{\pi} \in \Irr_{\supc}(\wt{\J_n})$.
 Suppose that $\pi$ is generic and $\wt{\pi}$ is $\mu_1'$-generic.
-Then $\Theta_{\psi,W,V}(\pi)$ is supercuspidal and \end{thm}
+Then $\Theta_{\psi,W,V^+}(\pi)$ is supercuspidal and \end{thm}

-The following theorem extends \cite[Corollary 2.1]{JS03} from supercuspidal representations to tempered representations. \begin{thm} Let $\wt{\pi} \in \Irr_{\temp}(\wt{\J_n})$.
-If $\wt{\pi}$ is $\mu_1'$-generic, then $\Theta_{\psi}(\wt{\pi})$ is a tempered generic representation of the split odd orthogonal group $\H_n^{+}(F)$. \end{thm} Indeed, this is a part of \cite[Theorem~{9.1}]{GS}.
-However, unfortunately, the proof is not provided there.
-To show that their omitted proof also works for the case $\cha(F)=p$, we provide a proof here.
-The proof relies on the following lemma, which computes the twisted Jacquet module of the Weil representation, as stated in \cite[Proposition~{9.2}]{GS} without proof.
+\begin{thm} Let $\wt{\pi} \in \Irr_{\temp}(\wt{\J_n})$.
+If $\wt{\pi}$ is $\mu_1'$-generic, then $\Theta_{\psi}(\wt{\pi})$ is a tempered generic representation of the split odd orthogonal group $\H_n^{+}(F)$. \end{thm} When $\mathrm{char}(F) = 0$, the theorem above can be seen as an extension of \cite[Corollary 2.1 (2)]{JS03}, expanding from supercuspidal to tempered representations.
+(In fact, \cite[Corollary 2.1 (2)]{JS03} provides even more.)
+Moreover, when the residual characteristic of $F$ is odd, this result is stated in \cite[Corollary~9.3 (ii)]{GS}, without proof.
+To demonstrate that their omitted proof also applies to the case $\mathrm{char}(F) = p$, as well as $\mathrm{char}(F) = 0$, we present a proof here.
+This proof is based on the following lemma, which calculates the twisted Jacquet module of the Weil representation as stated (but not proven) in \cite[Proposition~9.2]{GS}.

-\begin{lem}[{\cite[Proposition~{9.2}]{GS}}] Let $(\omega_{\psi,V,W})_{\U,\mu^{-1}}$ be the twisted Jacquet module of $\omega_{\psi,V,W}$ with respect to $\U$ and $\mu^{-1}$.
+\begin{lem}[{\cite[Proposition~{9.2}]{GS}}] Let $(\omega_{\psi,V^{+},W})_{\U,\mu^{-1}}$ be the twisted Jacquet module of $\omega_{\psi,V^{+},W}$ with respect to $\U$ and $\mu^{-1}$.
 Then the following holds:

 \end{lem}